CompPhysics/ComputationalPhysics2/doc/LectureNotes/textbooks.md

 # Textbooks and practicalities

+## Textbooks

+_Recommended textbooks_: Lecture Notes by Morten Hjorth-Jensen and Bernd A. Berg, Markov Chain Monte Carlo Simulations and their Statistical Analysis, World Scientific, 2004, chapters 1, 2

+## Practicalities

 Course participants are expected to have their own laptops/PCs.
 We use _Git_ as version control software and the usage of providers like _GitHub_, _GitLab_ or similar are strongly recommended.

 We will make extensive use of Python and C++ as programming languages.